scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 :class:`InstanceHardnessThreshold` trains a classifier on the data and then removes the samples with lower probabilities :cite:`smith2014instance`.
-Or in other words, it retains the observations with the higher probabilities.
+Or in other words, it retains the observations with the higher class probabilities.

-In our implementation, :class:`InstanceHardnessThreshold` is a controlled under-sampling method: it will retain a specific number of observations of the target class(es), which is specified by the user.
+In our implementation, :class:`InstanceHardnessThreshold` is (almost) a controlled under-sampling method: it will retain a specific number of observations of the target class(es), which is specified by the user (see caveat below).

 The class can be used as::